MystenLabs/sui/doc/src/explore/index.md

 ## Sui Explorer

-Navigate the [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) to see the latest blocks, transactions, and cluster statistics: https://explorer.devnet.sui.io/
+Navigate the [Sui Explorer](https://explorer.devnet.sui.io/) to see the latest transactions and objects.
+[Here](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) are the instructions on how to run the explorer locally. https://explorer.devnet.sui.io/